ConnectNowUK/docs/docs/chat/user-guide/README.md

 Sometimes, and especially if you haven't joined a chat in a long time, you may be asked to re-join the chat.

 1. When prompted, fill in the chat password that was provided to you.
 If your link already contained the chat password, you will not see this screen.
 2. Fill in your name, surname, and email address.
-This will be used to identify who you are in the chat, and all chat memebers will be able to see this.
+This will be used to identify who you are in the chat, and all chat members will be able to see this.
 3. Check your email for an authentication code.
 When prompted, fill in this authentication code.
 4. Join the chat.